 New Roots is based in the Ecovillage Hallingelille near Ringsted, about 65 km from Copenhagen.
 In Hallingelille forest, open fields, farm animals, blue sky and a supporting community shape the background and surroundings for the work.

-The rehabilitation programme GROW is based on a connection between treatment, work-orientation and nature.
+The rehabilitation programme GROW – green rehabilitation for traumatized refugees was developed and held in the years 2015 to 2019 and is based on a connection between treatment, community, work-orientation and nature.
 Treatment is conducted through nature-based therapy, coping exercises and conversations, all aiming at improving the psychological, physical and social well-being.

 New Roots has an affiliated association, FOGI – association for green integration.
 FOGI is a volunteer network where former GROW-participants and their families meet each other and Danes for recreational and social activities.